Gabriel-T-Harris/Hand_Probability_Calculator/README.md

 ## Command Line Arguments

-The lack of any of the following will result in their corresponding deafult value being used.
+The lack of any of the following will result in their corresponding default value being used.

 ### Flags